ABOUT MASTERCARD FOUNDATION

 The Foundation has begun working within Canada in partnership with Indigenous communities and post-secondary institutions to listen, learn, and best understand how we can act in meaningful ways.
 The EleV strategy was co-created with Indigenous communities, young people, and partners to enable 30,000 Indigenous youth to complete their education and transition to dignified work aligned with their values and aspirations.

 As reflected in Canada’s Truth and Reconciliation Commission Calls to Action, education is a key driver of improved socio-economic well-being.
 Through building partnerships with Indigenous communities, we look to expand our initiative ultimately helping to support a generation of transformative Indigenous young leaders who will be change agents within their communities.
 We believe that by setting a bold target, we will encourage engagement across sectors and create momentum that will elevate the strengths and opportunities of Indigenous youth.
 In keeping with our approach, Indigenous communities and young people will be the drivers of this transformation.
 The program will promote innovations to address longer-term systemic change to achieve economic prosperity and social well-being within Indigenous communities.

 The EleV team oversees current and emerging partnerships related to Indigenous education.
 Consistent with our overall vision and Youth Africa Works strategy, we will share learnings and opportunities to connect across the work of the Foundation.
 While operating in distinct contexts, the centrality of youth voice and vision, affirmation of culture and identity, and priority to enhance community capacity for self-determination are common threads upon which our work is strengthened and reinforced.

-If you are an experienced Health Entrepreneurship professional looking to increase your impact, read on!
+If you are an experienced Data platform professional looking to increase your impact, read on!

 WAYS YOU CAN CONTRIBUTE